kinsta-content/node-js-photo-sharing-app/Chapters/09 - Chapter 9/README.md

-# 9.1 Populating our Images on our home page
+# 9.1 Populating Our Images on Our Home Page

 Right now, our application only shows the default images that came with html5up.net's Multiverse site/frontend.
 Let's change that.